Design elements reference

 - Enter a URL directly in the field.

 - Select the Image Gallery button next to this field to select an existing image from the gallery, or to upload a new one.
 When an image is selected, its URL is shown here.

 - If you are using the image in an email message, then you can use the Assist edit button to place dynamic text as part of the URL.
 For example, you could include the recipient's contact ID or company name to select an image that is relevant for each individual recipient.
-More information: Add dynamic content to email messages
+More information: Use dynamic values to choose an image source or link

 - Alt text: Enter a short description of the image.
 This text will be read aloud to contacts that are using a screen reader, and will also be shown to contacts that have images disabled in their browser or email client.

 - Link: Enter a URL here if you'd like the image to function as a link.

 - Alignment: Choose how the image should be aligned relative to its column (left, right, or center).